Leo Ordiales

-Leo Priolo Ordiales (born January 4, 2003) is a Filipino volleyball player who plays as an opposite hitter for the NU Bulldogs.
+Leonardo Priolo Ordiales Jr. (born January 4, 2003) is a Filipino volleyball player who plays as an opposite hitter for the NU Bulldogs.
 He also plays for the Philippines men's national volleyball team.

 Early life

-Leo Priolo Ordiales was born on January 4, 2003 in Silay, Negros Occidental.
+Leo Priolo Ordiales was born on January 4, 2003 in Barangay 39, Bacolod, Negros Occidental.
 Ordiales was initially not interested in volleyball, having been convinced by his sister Jessa to take up the sport.

 Career

 High school an college

 Leo Ordiales plays for the National University (NU) in the University Athletic Association of the Philippines (UAAP).
 He has played for the high school team, the NU Bullpups winning the boys' trophy in Season 82 (2019).
-He also was part of the Western Visayas Regional Athletic Association's boy's team in the 2019 Palarong Pambansa.
+He also was part of the Western Visayas Regional Athletic Association's boys' team in the 2019 Palarong Pambansa.

 He remained in NU for college and played for the seniors team, the NU Bulldogs in the UAAP.
 However it was only in Season 87 (2025) that Ordiales was given a chance to play in the finals after two years.
 The NU Bulldogs won their fifth consecutive men's championship that season.
 This the first time that a team accomplished a five-feat in the Final Four era.
+In Season 88 (2026), NU won their sixth consecutive title.
+Ordiales was named Best Opposite Hitter and Finals MVP.